eazypau/eazypau/README.md

 <div align="center">

 ## :man_technologist: About Me :
 I'm a Software Engineer.
-Currently focusing on building web app using React, NextJs, Vue, Material UI & Firebase and a bit of mobile development using Kotlin.
+Currently focusing on building web app using React, NextJs, Vue, Material UI & Firebase and a bit of mobile app development using Kotlin.

 ## :hammer_and_wrench: Languages and Tools :